jessicascarborough/432-2021/labs/lab06/lab06_instructions.md

-**Note** If you find a helpful resource for using blogdown to build a personal website other than those listed above, please feel encouraged to pass it along through Piazza in the lab06 folder.
+**Note** If you find a helpful resource for using blogdown to build a personal website other than those listed above, please feel encouraged to pass it along through [through Piazza](https://piazza.com/case/spring2021/pqhs432) in the **lab06** folder.
 We’ll give some class participation credit for useful suggestions.

 ## Why do it?